peter-meehan-domokos/perfect-square/README.md

 ### Development Stack and set-up

 This is a client app built with Next.js, React and D3.
-(It currently uses javascript but typesceipt release is imminent, along with full testing and productionised codebase.)
+(Currently Javascript but typescript migration release is imminent).

 It uses GraphQL to communicate with a server to retrieve data.
 GraphQL is a good choice as it provides a clean way to avoid over-fetching of data, which will be an issue when a larger number of datapoints are involved.

-The server (written in node, and utilising python child processes) is deployed to heroku.
+The server (written in node, and utilising python child processes for analytics of large datasets) is deployed to heroku, and provides data to a vaeiety of viualisation apps.

-It was developed on a chrome browser, and is responsive to all display sizes and devices, including touch.
+PerfectSquare was developed on a chrome browser, and is responsive to all display sizes and devices, including touch.
 However, it hasn't been tested on other browsers or on mobile devices, so may be unstable if not using chrome on a laptop or PC.

-In general, the application is still in development, has some minor bugs, has not been through testing, and some functions are not yet documented.
-These are all being worked on for release very soon.
+Minor bugs exist.

 ### Some conventions

 #### Margin Convention

-WARNING TO NON-D3 DEVELOPERS - margin in SVG/D3 world acts as padding in HTML/CSS world, so we get, for example, contentsWidth = width - margin.left - margin.right.
+NOTE TO NON-D3/SVG DEVELOPERS - margin in SVG/D3 world acts as padding in HTML/CSS world, so we get, for example, contentsWidth = width - margin.left - margin.right.
 This margin convention is applied throughout the svg code.
 Every rendering component is ignorant of it's container.
 It receives it's own dimensions either as settings (if its a full-on 'component') or as an argument (if its just a smaller rendering helper function).
 If it has a margin, this is applied to derive the contentsWidth and contentsHeight.

 #### Naming conventions